Oral antiviral treatment works by targeting specific proteins on the SARS-CoV-2 virus to prevent efficient virus replication within the host cell.

 - Meet certain criteria depending on the antiviral.

 The FDA also expanded approval of Veklury (remdesivir) to include pediatric patients 28 days of age and older weighing at least 3 kilograms (about 7 pounds) with positive results of direct SARS-CoV-2 viral testing who are:

 - Not hospitalized and have mild-to-moderate COVID-19 and are at high risk for progression to severe COVID-19, including hospitalization or death.

 Health care providers should discuss the risks and benefits of treatment with their patients.

-- HHS has a COVID-19 Therapeutics Locator which can be used to find locations with Paxlovid or Molnupiravir available.
+- A COVID-19 Therapeutics Locator which can be used to find locations with Paxlovid or Molnupiravir available.

 - Within New York City, please refer to: COVID-19: Outpatient Therapeutic Information for Providers - NYC Health

 Patients will require a prescription for Paxlovid and molnupiravir.

 If you test positive for COVID-19 and do not have a regular health care provider, you can be evaluated for treatment by either: